ChamaKaushik/My_Walmart-Data-Project-SQL-Python/README.md

    - **Configure Kaggle**:
       - Created a .kaggle folder in my user directory
       - Moved the kaggle.json file into that folder.
-      - Used the following command to download the dataset directly into the project:
+      - Used the following command to download the dataset directly into the project :
         `` kaggle datasets download -d najir0123/walmart-10k-sales-datasets ``

 ### 3. Download Walmart Sales Data